aitoroses/floxide/docs/examples/event-driven-workflow.md

 ## Conclusion

-This example demonstrates how to use event-driven workflows in the Flowrs framework to build reactive systems.
+This example demonstrates how to use event-driven workflows in the Floxide framework to build reactive systems.
 By leveraging the `EventDrivenNode`, `EventSource`, and `EventDrivenWorkflow` abstractions, you can create powerful and flexible event processing pipelines.

 For more information on event-driven workflows, refer to the [Event-Driven Workflow Pattern](../architecture/event-driven-workflow-pattern.md) documentation.